 For most of the 1990's, Switzerland experimented with various possible solutions to the drug problem.
 Like any experimental program, they have experienced both successes and failures.
 In fact, as might be expected of such revolutionary work, they had some great failures (Needle Park comes to mind).
-But to their credit, they didn't keep trying to push a program after it became obvious that it was a failure and they didn't take their ball and go home the first time things didn't go their way.
-They stayed the course and today, have a successful drug abuse reduction and rehabilitation program that is a model on which the world can build.
+But, to their credit, they didn't take their ball and go home the first time things didn't go their way.
+They stayed the course and today, have a successful drug abuse reduction and rehabilitation program that is a model for the world to build on.

 The Swiss program attacks the problem of drug abuse from four directions - Law Enforcement, Prevention, Therapy and Harm Reduction.
-The one notable difference between the Swiss program and the failed US War on Drugs, besides the fact that the Swiss program has succeeded, to some degree, on all fronts and the War on Drugs has failed miserably, is that the failed War on Drugs concentrates strictly on enforcement, highlighted by a Zero Tolerance policy, and generally does little more than give lip service to any other methods, regardless of how much success they have demonstrated.
+The one notable difference between the Swiss program and the failed U. S. War on Drugs, besides the fact that the Swiss program has succeeded, to some degree, on all fronts and the War on Drugs has failed miserably, is that the failed War on Drugs concentrates strictly on enforcement, highlighted by a Zero Tolerance policy, and generally ignores any other methods, regardless of how much success they have demonstrated.

 This, of course, is consistent with the respective goals of each country's government.
-The Swiss government obviously wants to help their citizens.
-The US government, just as obviously, wants to increase their power over their citizens.
-And that, in a nutshell, is why the Swiss drug abuse prevention program has achieved much more true success than has the failed US War on Drugs.
+The Swiss government obviously wants to help their people.
+The U. S. government, just as obviously, wants to increase their power over their citizens.
+And that, in a nutshell, is why the Swiss drug abuse prevention program has achieved much more true success than has the failed War on Drugs.

 In 1994, the Swiss government instituted a novel new experimental program to fight drug abuse, while at the same time, beefing up enforcement aimed at drug dealers, not users.
 The new program was initially supposed to only be a three year trial program, limited to only a few restricted areas.
 But, after only 7 months, the Social Welfare Department in Zurich held a press conference to announce preliminary results.
 Although, only preliminary, the results were astounding.